PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_Findings_and_VisualisingDataInR.md

 # 2) In-Class discussion
 At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

-Tomorrow, we're going to cover statistical inferences!
+Tomorrow, we're going to continue with probability theory.

 ## Questions or issues?